Stock market today: Asian shares mixed as Japan reports weaker than expected trade data

 TOKYO (AP) — Asian shares were mixed Thursday after Japan reported weaker than expected trade data for June, with imports falling nearly 13% from a year earlier.

 Shares rose in Sydney and Hong Kong but fell in Shanghai, Tokyo and Seoul.
-U.S. futures slipped and oil prices were higher.
+U.S. futures slipped and oil prices were little changed.

 Japan logged a trade surplus in June for the first time in nearly two years as imports sank, largely due to lower oil prices.
 Exports rose only 1.5% from a year earlier despite sharp increases in shipments of vehicles as supply chain problems eased.
 Economists say they anticipate weaker exports in coming months as demand in other major economies slows.